evanw/skew/README.md

 This is a programming language with the goal of supporting better cross-platform software development.
 It tries to make the right compromises and leave open the possibility of targeting almost any platform.
 There are other cross-platform languages out there (JavaScript, Java, C++, C#, etc.) but none take the same approach.

-The compiler currently contains a production-quality JavaScript target and a partially-complete C++11 target.
-It can easily be extended to support languages like C#, Java, Swift, C++/CX, Python, Ruby, PHP, and so on.
+The compiler currently contains a production-quality JavaScript target and partially-complete targets for C++11 and Ruby.
+It can easily be extended to support languages like C#, Java, Swift, C++/CX, Python, PHP, and so on.

 *Warning: This is a hobby project and is still evolving rapidly.
 It can be used for real things (the compiler is written in itself) but the language is nowhere near stability yet.*